metrorailings/OwlBlog/content/posts/2022-week-9-insights.md

 Beautiful game management from Mike Vrabel.

 Todd Downing trying to disguise his running by not having Derrick Henry out there, but it's not working.

+Chiefs are a little shook.
+These Titans know how to work them.